-For the 2013 - 2014 school year the cost of the plan is approximately $237 per month for single coverage.
-The 2014-2015 rates are $274 per month for single coverage.
+For the 2015 - 2016 school year the cost of the plan is approximately $258 per month for single coverage.
 There is an annual deductible of $250 and coverage of 80 percent for most patient services including hospitalization and surgery, as well as outpatient services such as office visits, mammography, laboratory and x-ray.
-A $20 co-pay for generic and $50 co-pay for brand name prescription benefits are included ($80 co-pay brand name when generic is avalable).
-Details of the plan are available online at the Rush University Information for Students homepage.
+A $20 co-pay for generic and $50 co-pay for brand name prescription benefits are included ($80 co-pay brand name when generic is available).
+Details of the plan are available online at the Rush University Information for Students home page

-All current Rush Medical College students are automatically enrolled in this plan and cannot waive coverage.
-A small portion of fees for Rush Medical College students has been allocated to the Medical Student Health Service Program, supported by Lifetime Medical Associates (1645 W. Jackson, Suite 215).
+All Rush Medical College students are automatically enrolled in this plan and cannot waive coverage.
+In addition, a small portion of fees for Rush Medical College students has been allocated to the Medical Student Health Service Program, supported by Lifetime Medical Associates (1645 W. Jackson, Suite 215).
 The Medical Student Health Service Program is designed to work seamlessly with Rush University health insurance to provide medical students with acute care.

 By using Rush University health insurance, medical students should experience an enhanced level of service and minimal billing problems, with a $20 fee per office visit ($40 fee for specialist office visits).
 This will provide the type of "Student Health Service" with which most students are familiar.
 Additionally, all Rush Medical College students are covered under a blood and bodily fluids exposure rider.
 This works as a supplemental policy to any health insurance to cover treatment or medications necessary as the result of a needle stick, splash or potentially contagious diseases exposure.
 Together with the basic Rush University health insurance policy, the rider will completely cover prophylactic medications or injections.

 Dental insurance is available and optional.
 Open enrollment in the plan occurs every fall term.
 The plan is with Aetna and is a DMO.